IBM-Cloud/docs/manageapps/depapps.md

 ## Environment variables
 {: #app_env}

 Environment variables contain the environment information of a deployed application on {{site.data.keyword.Bluemix_notm}}.
-Besides environment variables set by a *Droplet Execution Agent (DEA)* and buildpacks, you can also set application-specific environment variables for applications on {{site.data.keyword.Bluemix_notm}}.
+Besides environment variables set by a *Diego* and buildpacks, you can also set application-specific environment variables for applications on {{site.data.keyword.Bluemix_notm}}.

 You can view the following environment variables of a running {{site.data.keyword.Bluemix_notm}} application by using the **cf env** command or from the {{site.data.keyword.Bluemix_notm}} user interface: